 An elderly loved one falling for the first time can be scary, but it’s no time to panic – it’s time to plan.
-According to the National Council on Aging, one in four Americans age 65+ fall each year, and most do not suffer a major injury.
-With a plan to help prevent and manage future falls paired with support and caregiving if they were injured, you can put your loved ones in the best position to retain their independent lifestyle.
+One in four Americans age 65+ fall each year, according to the National Council on Aging, and most do not suffer major injury.
+With a plan in place to help prevent and manage future falls paired with support and caregiving if they were injured, you can put your loved one in the best position possible to retain their independent lifestyle.

 What to Do Immediately After an Elderly Loved One Falls

-While this blog focuses on the necessary planning after a fall, not addressing it at the moment, we thought it would be important to mention a few things about handling a fall first.
+While the focus of this blog is about the necessary planning after a fall, not addressing the fall in the moment, we thought it would be important to mention a few things about handling a fall first.

 If your loved one has just fallen:

-- First, check for any injuries and ensure your loved one is OK.
+- First check for any injuries and make sure that your loved one is OK.

-- If they have any problems getting up off the floor with your assistance, call for an ambulance right away [NB1].
+- Assist them in getting up off the floor if possible, but don’t push it.
+If they have any problems getting up off the floor with your assistance, call for an ambulance right away.

-- If you think that any injury has occurred or something has broken, it might not be best to move them, and you should call an ambulance immediately.
+- If you think that any injury has occurred or something has broken, it might not be best to move them and you should call an ambulance right away.